iem-projects/pd-acre/docu/acre_intro.rst

 Mixer - mxr
 """""""""""

-The Mixer module provides all functionalities for building individual mixer consoles from simple outputs to complex spatialization mixers within Pd.
+The Mixer module provides all functionality for building individual mixer consoles, from simple multichannel outputs to complex spatialization mixers within Pd.

 It can be used for programming a flexible audio output interface, a audio input processing with live amplification (if needed), including filter, dynamic effects, buses and includes a monitoring section.

-Extension can be different spatialization like Ambisonics.

 The mixer module now combines the out, in, fx and other modules of older implementations in one module.

 Depends: ds, acre

+Ambisonics -Ambisonics
+""""""""""""""""""""""

+The Ambisonics toolbox is a collection of high level Pd abstraction, to implement Ambisonics integration either in a mixer or compositions or Effects using iem_ambi.
+One goal is to easily integrate Ambisonics encoder, decoder and processing for various purposes as modules.
+A special feature is patching multichannel signals as buses with arguments.

 Control Modules
 ^^^^^^^^^^^^^^^